PatriciaStoica/MobileDevelopment/README.md

-5. Offline Scenarios
-When the device is offline, the app will continue to function as follows:
+5. Offline Scenarios: When the device is offline, the app will continue to function as follows:

 Create:
 Users can still add tasks, and these will be stored in the local database.
 Once the device comes back online, the app will sync the new tasks with the server.